 So the next time you are in Germany and you bag yourself a new Nationaltrikot at Karstadt, Galeria Kaufhof or even the official shop at the DFB Museum in Dortmund, don’t blame Adidas.
 They are making only a little bit more than the German government takes in VAT (Umsatzsteuer).

 This also explains why, in the months before a new release, various retailers can sell off the shelf Trikots at less than half price.
 But where’s the fun in buying a new kit when you know it is already on its way out?
-It is one hell of the tricky Trikot situation.
+It is one hell of a tricky Trikot situation.

 Inevitable beer spills